Deadline for proposal submission: Apr 10, 2020.

 Project Duration: One year or two years

-Award size: RMB 50,000 Yuan per project.
-The award of International Cooperation Programs is mainly used to pay international travel costs of the grantee.
+Award size: RMB 50,000 Yuan-RMB100,000 Yuan per project.
+The award of International Cooperation Programs can be used to pay one round-trip of international travel costs for the grantee.
 For other programs, the award is mainly used to pay facility costs in SKLOG (>80%) and domestic travel costs must be within 20% of the award size.
 Matching fund is required to cover other costs of the project, i.e., sampling, materials and supplies.

 - The grantees should guarantee to work in SKLOG for months per year and submit annual reports.

 - SKLOG creates a financial account for each grantee.
 Payments must meet the financial management systems requirements of GIGCAS.

 - The ownership of research results is shared by SKLOG and the grantees’ institution.

 - Each grantee must publish at least one SCI-indexed paper with “State Key Laboratory of Organic Geochemistry, Guangzhou Institute of Geochemistry, Chinese Academy of Sciences” as the second affiliation and the acknowledgment of funding support from the granted project (with grant number).
 SKLOG encourages the applicant publish the research papers with SKLOG, GIGCAS as the first affiliation, whereas the laboratory will consider to award or further support.

 Application proposals and inquiries should be sent via e-mail to:

 Guangzhou Institute of Geochemistry, Chinese Academy of Sciences